How to Stop Procrastinating Using the 70% Rule

 “Most decisions should probably be made with somewhere around 70% of the information you wish you had.
 If you wait for 90%, in most cases, you’re probably being slow.
 Plus, either way, you need to be good at quickly recognizing and correcting bad decisions.
 If you’re good at course correcting, being wrong may be less costly than you think, whereas being slow is going to be expensive for sure.”

 What Bezos is saying is that you should think like a C student.
 When you’re about 70% sure, you take a guess and see what happens.

-In nearly all cases, that’s cheaper than spending months deliberating over whether it’s the perfect campaign or perfect job.
+In nearly all cases, that’s cheaper than spending months deliberating over whether it’s the perfect campaign or not.

 The most common reason you procrastinate, the reason I procrastinated, is that you want to avoid looking bad.

 Why had I taken so long to learn a marketable skill?
 I couldn’t blame it on money.
-The books, domain and hosting I bought cost me less than $100.
+The domain and hosting I bought cost me less than $50 for the first year.

-No one thought I was cool when I told them I was spending most of my nights and weekends writing articles about kitchen remodeling.
+No one thought I was cool when I told them I was spending my nights and weekends writing articles about kitchen remodeling.

 I didn’t have the self-awareness to recognize this in the moment.
 It was only clear to me in retrospect that the main reason I had taken so long to learn a skill was because I was embarrassed.